Richard O'Brien: Career

 To improve his acting skills, O'Brien took method acting classes, and then joined several stage productions as an actor.
 In 1970, he went into the touring production of Hair for nine months, and spent another nine months in the London production.
 In the summer of 1972, he met director Jim Sharman who cast him as an Apostle and Leper in the London production of Jesus Christ Superstar.
+O'Brien then took over the role of King Herod, but the producer disagreed with his interpretation and fired him after his first performance in the role.
 Sharman then cast O'Brien as Willie, the alien in his March 1973 production of Sam Shepard's The Unseen Hand at the Royal Court Theatre Upstairs.

 Sharman also helped make O'Brien's draft of a gothic-themed, schlock-horror comic-book fantasy romp into a reality.
 Sharman suggested changing the working title from They Came from Denton High, and The Rocky Horror Show opened at the Theatre Upstairs in June 1973.
 Within weeks it had become a box-office hit, moving from the Royal Court to the Classic Cinema, a cinema up for demolition on the King's Road, then to the King's Road Theatre (formerly a cinema known as the Essoldo) and eventually into the West End at the Comedy Theatre.

 After seeing the second night's performance of The Rocky Horror Show in the Theatre Upstairs, Jonathan King produced the original cast soundtrack in just over 48 hours during an off-stage weekend, and rushed it out on his UK Records label.
 He also became a 20% backer with producer Michael White, who put up the remaining 80%.

 During this period, O'Brien and his wife Kimi Wong recorded and released pop singles under the name Kimi and Ritz.